matias33pascual/flutter_test/README.md

 # Flutter_testing

-A Flutter Project To Learn Flutter Testing.
+A Flutter project to learn Flutter testing.

 **Testing all the test**
 Use `flutter test` in terminal to run all the test.